fer1035/terraform-tfe-cross-workspace/examples/simple/README.md

 ## Prerequisites

-- An existing Organization
+- An existing Organization.
-- An existing Variable Set
+- An existing Variable Set.
-- An existing Team (the default is **owners**)
+- An existing Team (the default is **owners**).
 - An existing Workspace in which to run the module.
+- A **TFE_TOKEN** environment variable in the existing Workspace with sufficient privileges to manage all of the components described here.

 ## What The Module Creates